avnet-iotconnect/iotc-freertos-ek-ra6m4-pmod/QUICKSTART.md

 # Quickstart

+## **Note:** The Quickstart procedure requires the DA16xxx PMOD device to be *fully set up and configured for IoTConnect, WiFi and your device-specific info (certificate/key)*

+### Following the [build guide](README.md) - i.e. manually building and flashing the firmware, you can specifiy custom IoTConnect and WiFi settings to avoid having to set the DA16xxx PMOD device manually.

+---

 The binary image is located at `e2studio/Debug/` (`.hex` extension).

 To flash the image, please download the [Renesas Flash Programmer](https://www.renesas.com/us/en/software-tool/renesas-flash-programmer-programming-gui#downloads).